OpenOmics/chrom-seek/docs/tools_software.md

 Note: All fastas and gtfs in built into this pipeline only include reference chromosomes, ie autosomes and sex chromosomes.
 See: https://github.com/Boyle-Lab/Blacklist/tree/master/lists for all v1 and v2 blacklists available.

+## Main differences between assays
+- **ChIP**
+   - Only assay that can handle SE data
+   - Peak callers are: macs Narrow and macs Broad
+- **cfChIP**
+   - Peak caller is: macs Narrow
+   - Only runs on hg19
+   - Filters chromosome X
+   - Changes to annotation conditions
+   - UMAP plot created in the DiffBindQC report
+   - Some rules run in the other versions do not run here
+- **ATAC**
+   - Peak callers are: macs Narrow and Genrich
+- **cutnrun**
+   - Peak callers are: macs Narrow and SEACR

 ## Acknowledgements